 Each structure is aligned as required for the C compiler on the platform.
-The pointer may be null.
 Each structure contains:

-- Name: A char to a null-terminated string representing the name part of the name=value pair.
+- Name: An arm_char_t to a null-terminated string representing the name part of the (name,value) pair.
 Each string has a maximum length of 128 characters, including the termination character.
-If any pointer is null or the string is the null string, the name=value pair is ignored. - Value: A char to a null-terminated string representing the value part of the name=value pair.
+If the pointer is null or points to a zero-length string, the (name,value) pair is ignored.
+Names should not contain trailing blank characters or consist of only blank characters. - Value: An arm_char_t to a null-terminated string representing the value part of the (name,value) pair.
 Each string has a maximum length of 256 characters, including the termination character.
-If any pointer is null or the string is the null string, the name=value pair is ignored. - Count of elements in the context property names array: An int32 count of elements in the following array. - Pointer to an array of context property names: An array of strings, each containing a context property name.
-If any pointer is null or the string is the null string, the name is ignored.
-Each array element is a char to a null-terminated string representing the name part of the name=value pair.
+If the pointer is null or points to a zero-length string, the (name,value) pair is ignored.
+Values should not contain trailing blank characters or consist of only blank characters. - Count of elements in the context property names array: An arm_int32_t count of elements in the following array. - Pointer to an array of context property names: An array of strings, each containing a context property name.
+If any pointer is null or points to a zero-length string, the name is ignored.
+Each array element is an arm_char_t to a null-terminated string representing the name part of the (name,value) pair.
 Each string has a maximum length of 128 characters, including the termination character.
 The name is passed on arm_register_transaction().
-If any pointer is null when arm_register_transaction() executes, the corresponding value is ignored on all future calls using the context property values sub-buffer.
+If any pointer is null when arm_register_transaction() executes, the corresponding value is ignored on all future calls using the transaction context property values sub-buffer.